normen/vim-macos-scripts/README.md

 `auto BufEnter * let &titlestring = "file://" . substitute(hostname().expand("%:p"), " ", "+", "")`

 ## Alternative for tmux
-If you are using tmux and its running anyway you might be interested in these shell scripts to use instead of the AppleScripts:
+If you are using tmux and its running anyway you might be interested in these shell scripts to use instead of opening Terminal windows.

 #### edit-text-in-vim
+- Add a new Shortcut
 - Add a Script action
 - Set the script:
 ```